-Figure 23.
+Figure 25.
 Erase/Program Suspend Instruction Sequence

-9.1.26 Erase / Program Resume (7Ah)
+8.2.28 Erase / Program Resume (7Ah)

-The Erase/Program Resume instruction "7Ah" must be written to resume the Sector or Block Erase operation or the Page Program operation after an Erase/Program Suspend.
-The Resume instruction "7Ah" will be accepted by the device only if the SUS bit in the Status Register equals to 1 and the BUSY bit equals to 0.
-After issued the SUS bit will be cleared from 1 to 0 immediately, the BUSY bit will be set from 0 to 1 within 200ns and the Sector or Block will complete the erase operation or the page will complete the program operation.
-If the SUS bit equals to 0 or the BUSY bit equals to 1, the Resume instruction "7Ah" will be ignored by the device.
-The Erase/Program Resume instruction sequence is shown in figure 24.
+The Erase/Program Resume instruction must be written to resume the Sector or Block Erase operation or the Page Program operation after an Erase/Program Suspend.
+After issued the BUSY bit in the Status Register will be set to a 1, the SUS bit in the Status Register will clear to 0 and the Sector or Block will complete the erase operation or the page will complete the program operation.
+Resume instructions will be ignored unless an Erase/Program Suspend operation is active.
+The Erase/Program Resume instruction sequence is shown in figure 26.

 Resume instruction is ignored if the previous Erase/Program Suspend operation was interrupted by unexpected power off.
-It is also required that a subsequent Erase/Program Suspend instruction not to be issued within a minimum of time of "tsus" following a previous Resume instruction.

-Figure 24.
+Figure 26.
 Erase/Program Resume Instruction Sequence

-9.1.27 Power-down (B9h)
+8.2.29 Power-down (B9h)

 Although the standby current during normal operation is relatively low, standby current can be further reduced with the Power-down instruction.
 The lower power consumption makes the Power-down instruction especially useful for battery powered applications (See ICC1 and ICC2 in AC Characteristics).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "B9h" as shown in figure 25.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "B9h" as shown in figure 27.

 The /CS pin must be driven high after the eighth bit has been latched.
 If this is not done the Power-down instruction will not be executed.
-After /CS is driven high, the power-down state will entered within the time duration of tDP (See AC Characteristics).
+After /CS is driven high, the power-down state will entered within the time duration of top (See AC Characteristics).
 While in the power-down state only the Release from Power-down / Device ID instruction, which restores the device to normal operation, will be recognized.
 All other instructions are ignored.
 This includes the Read Status Register instruction, which is always available during normal operation.
 Ignoring all but one instruction makes the Power Down state a useful condition for securing maximum write protection.
 The device always powers-up in the normal operation with the standby current of ICC1.

-Figure 25.
+Figure 27.
 Deep Power-down Instruction Sequence Diagram

-9.1.28 Release Power-down / Device ID (ABh)
+8.2.30 Release Power-down / Device ID (ABh)